pboivin/filament-peek/docs/page-previews.md

     public static function form(Form $form): Form
     {
         return $form->schema([
+            PreviewLink::make(),

             // ...

-            PreviewLink::make(),
         ]);
     }
 }
 ```

-By default, the preview link is styled as an underlined link.
+By default, the preview link is styled as a primary link.
 Use the `button()` method to style it as a Filament button.

 Use one of the following methods to adjust the horizontal alignment: